-What started as a study in raising metal, now documents my attempts to form a human face.
+What started as a study now documents my attempt to form a human face.
 It was a process of letting go: I tried over and over to “get it right” but always ended up giving in to the will of the metal.

 Each began as an empty sphere.
 Then, as I practiced my technique, a trace of personality appeared.
 Some were whimsical, some despondent, and some otherworldly.
-After I had exhausted all attempts to work in this miniature scale, I looked back and saw a collective energy had emerged.
+After I had exhausted all attempts to work in this miniature scale, I looked back and saw that a collective energy of these 16 faces had emerged.

 To see them side by side is mesmerizing.
-It’s an adventure to look from one face to the next; it’s like you’re lost, searching for a familiar face or a familiar civilization.
+It’s an adventure to look from one face to the next; it’s like searching for a familiar face or a lost child looking for home.

 This new body of work is an exploration of the human face set on sterling silver sheet.
 What began as a lesson on how to make a human face from a flat sheet of metal, has turned into a passion to form an anatomically correct being on an egg shape dome.

 I have been studying all kinds of interesting faces in my travels.
 No matter how much I intend to reproduce them, they appear very different from my own vision.
 I am not discouraged, yet driven to see how real I can make them.
 I am using a variety of tools I’ve made myself.
 The process is called Repousse – a very ancient form of metal work.

 I attribute my success so far to many great instructors, a captive audience, and the curious child within me.